-Students pursuing the DMA degree on a string instrument must be enrolled in MUSI 635 Advanced Orchestra during four of their six semesters of residency.
-Within those four semesters are eight rotations which are generally fulfilled by two chamber orchestra rotations each semester.
-The student in consultation with their major teacher may choose from Chamber Orchestra, Symphony Orchestra, Opera Orchestra or the Modular Ensemble Framework (MEF) for up to four of the eight rotations.
-They may also elect to enroll in one or two additional semesters or be required to do so by their major teacher.
+Students pursuing the DMA degree on a wind instrument or percussion must be enrolled in MUSI 635 Advanced Orchestra during four of their six semesters of residency.
+They may elect to enroll in one or two additional semesters or be required to do so by their major teacher.
 The student in consultation with their major teacher will choose the semesters for participation.

-- Five (5) doctoral recitals performed while in residency as a DMA student as follows: - · Two (2) Solo recitals - · One (1) Lecture recital - One (1) Chamber Music recital - · One (1) Concerto with orchestra - 3 3 courses (3 credit hours each) comprise the 9 credit hours required of Music History coursework.
+- 2 - Four (4) doctoral recitals performed while in residency as a DMA student may be fulfilled by either of the following combinations: - Three (3) Solo recitals and one (1) Lecture recital - Two (2) Solo recitals, one (1) Lecture recital, and one (1) Mock Audition - 3 courses (3 credit hours each) comprise the 9 credit hours required of Music History coursework.
 1 Music History course (3 credit hours) must be taken during the first semester of enrollment.
 2 courses (3 credit hours each) comprise the 6 credit hours required of Music Theory coursework. - Electives may be selected from any university course at the 300-level or above.
 A maximum of three (3) credit hours of MUSI 649 Graduate Independent Study can count towards degree requirements.
-Additional hours of required performance coursework may not count toward elective credit hours. - At the end of their sixth semester of coursework, each doctoral student will receive six questions, three each from the Musicology Department and the Theory Department, and will be assigned a faculty mentor from each Department.
+Additional hours of required performance coursework may not count toward the elective requirement. - At the end of their sixth semester of coursework, each doctoral student will receive six questions, three each from the Musicology Department and the Theory Department, and will be assigned a faculty mentor from each Department.
 The students will have all summer to research and write draft answers.
 There will be two checkins during the fall semester with the mentor before the essays are submitted, one during the first week of class and another 2-3 weeks later.
 The students will submit their completed essays by October 31st.
 These will be evaluated by faculty from each department, and students will receive written feedback on each of their essays once the entire exam process is completed.
 One question from each department will be chosen by the mentor for the student to develop into a presentation as if teaching a class of approximately 20 minutes, followed by a question-and-answer discussion based on, but not limited to, the student's presentation.
 The exam will be scheduled for two and one half hours, and will include the studio teacher and a faculty member from each of the Musicology and Composition/Theory Departments.
 For performance majors, the subject exam will be a four-hour written exam, created and graded by the studio teacher.
 In each discipline (musicology and theory), students will be graded pass/fail separately on each of the three essays and the oral exam.
 Failing one essay requires a revision of that essay; failing two essays requires successfully answering a new essay question, and failing three essays requires a revision of one essay and answering a new question.
-Failing the oral exam requires creating a new presentation, either on an existing successful essay or, if the student has also failed all three essays, on the topic of the new essay question.
-For performance majors, the subject exam will be a four-hour written exam, created and graded by the studio teacher

-The doctoral document must be publicly defended.
+Failing the oral exam requires creating a new presentation, either on an existing successful essay or, if the student has also failed all three essays, on the topic of the new essay question. - The doctoral document must be publicly defended.
 MUSI 700 and MUSI 750 may be repeated until the document is defended.